celery/celery/docs/getting-started/next-steps.rst

      [2012-06-08 16:23:51,078: WARNING/MainProcess] celery@halcyon.local has started.

--- The *broker* is the URL you specified in the broker argument in our ``celery`` module, you can also specify a different broker on the command-line by using the :option:`-b <celery -b>` option.
+-- The *broker* is the URL you specified in the broker argument in our ``celery`` module.
+You can also specify a different broker on the command-line by using the :option:`-b <celery -b>` option.

--- *Concurrency* is the number of prefork worker process used to process your tasks concurrently, when all of these are busy doing work new tasks will have to wait for one of the tasks to finish before it can be processed.
+-- *Concurrency* is the number of prefork worker process used to process your tasks concurrently.
+When all of these are busy doing work, new tasks will have to wait for one of the tasks to finish before it can be processed.

-The default concurrency number is the number of CPU's on that machine (including cores), you can specify a custom number using the :option:`celery worker -c` option.
+The default concurrency number is the number of CPU's on that machine (including cores).
+You can specify a custom number using the :option:`celery worker -c` option.
-There's no recommended value, as the optimal number depends on a number of factors, but if your tasks are mostly I/O-bound then you can try to increase it, experimentation has shown that adding more than twice the number of CPU's is rarely effective, and likely to degrade performance instead.
+There's no recommended value, as the optimal number depends on a number of factors, but if your tasks are mostly I/O-bound then you can try to increase it.
+Experimentation has shown that adding more than twice the number of CPU's is rarely effective, and likely to degrade performance instead.

 Including the default prefork pool, Celery also supports using Eventlet, Gevent, and running in a single thread (see :ref:`concurrency`).

--- *Events* is an option that when enabled causes Celery to send monitoring messages (events) for actions occurring in the worker.
+-- *Events* is an option that causes Celery to send monitoring messages (events) for actions occurring in the worker.
-These can be used by monitor programs like ``celery events``, and Flower - the real-time Celery monitor, that you can read about in the :ref:`Monitoring and Management guide <guide-monitoring>`.
+These can be used by monitor programs like ``celery events``, and Flower -- the real-time Celery monitor, which you can read about in the :ref:`Monitoring and Management guide <guide-monitoring>`.

 -- *Queues* is the list of queues that the worker will consume